top of page

 Pseudosinella rolfsi "Runner Springtails"

 Proven as a cleanup species.
-Best in moist and humid environments such as terrariums.
+Best in moist and humid environments such as terrariums or invertebrate enclosures with deep substrate as they roam far underground.
 They don't roam onto dry ground, can be used in congruence with a species that does.

-Proven as a cleanup species.
+Thoroughly proven as a cleanup species, likely the very best multi-purpose CUC springtail in the hobby.
 Great for a variety of environments, high or low humidity, although they prefer high.
 They will roam onto dry land but not to the degree of arid springtails.
 Extremely fast breeding and aggressively hungry so can be used to take care of troublesome mold blooms and rotting plants.
+Great for use with isopods, roaches, millipedes, and reptiles.
+May overwhelm closed terrariums in some cases.
+Couples very well with Entomobrya unostrigata.

 Tomocerus minor "Giant Runner Springtails"